Best Spaetzle recipe, delicious and so easy to make!

-Learn how I make my DIY Spaetzle recipe further below with the video and step by step instructions.
-I am also sharing how to serve Spaetzle and more about spaetzle dishes!
+Learn how I make my homemade Spaetzle recipe further below with the video and step by step instructions.

 I love to make fresh pasta and noodles because it tastes amazing.